att-circ-contrl/TriadDrive/aux-probes/README.md

 This folder contains drawings and models for the probes used with the Triad drives.

-This is not a complete specification; that'sb beyond the scope of this project.
+This is not a complete specification; that's beyond the scope of this project.
 The intent is to provide enough information to allow the design of drives that are mechanically compatible with the probes.